MarcinGrzeszczak-Applications/Egzaminator/README.md

   ## 2.1 Start activity

   By clicking on Load Button you can select quiz you want to load.
-  Application remeber selected quiz even when you close it.
+  Application save path to selected quiz even when you close it.
   By clicking on Start Button you start playing quiz.